vshn/k8ify/docs/conversion.md

             - secretRef:
                 # `$name(-$refSlug)-env`
                 name: "myapp-feat-foo-env"
-          # To reference a value in a secret you need to use a special syntax in `services.$name.environment`:
+          # To reference a value in a Secret you need to use a special syntax in `services.$name.environment`:
-          # If an environment value starts with a literal '$_ref_:', it is interpreted as a secret reference.
+          # If an environment value starts with a literal '$_ref_:', it is interpreted as a Secret reference.
           # Example which would generate the secretRef shown below:
           # `DATABASE_PASSWORD=$_ref_:database-credentials-secret:password`
           env: